Broker Check

 • Purchase a 20-year term life insurance policy to cover education costs until children are out of college.

-• Utilize the sale of client’s company stock to provide funding for a potential purchase of a new home.
+• Utilize the sale of client’s company stock to provide funding for purchase of a new, larger home.